top of page

 Dror Zicherman

-Dror is single, born in 1985, lives in Tel Aviv.
+Dror born in 1985, lives in Tel Aviv.
 Dror served as an infantry soldier in the Nachson Battalion, as part of the Kfir Unit.

 Dror served most of his army service in the area of the Arab city of Tul Karem.